 I credit my healthy digestion to years of mindful healthy eating and bitter herbs.
 After two decades of ill health and almost constant antibiotic use, I was advised by a medical doctor to temporarily go on a Candida diet and to start taking herbal medicine to improve my health.
 I know it’s not usually the recommendations of a medical doctor, but I am glad I listened!
 Since that appointment, I have become an herbalist and acupuncturist and have been taking “digestive bitters” for almost twenty years.
 I’m happy to say now they are all the rage, and with good reason!

-Digestive bitters are easy to make and these Tangerine Bitters is one of my favorites to make and to take!
+Digestive bitters are easy to make and these Tangerine Bitters are one of my favorites to make and to take!

 - 1 gram organic dried Skullcap (Scutellaria baicalensis) root